TedHusted/awake/awake.md/awake.md

 “Toby, this is Elena Vargas calling.
 I work with your sibling.
 I don’t mean to intrude but Brent has you listed as his emergency contact.
 I hope you don’t mind the voice call.”

 “Voice is fine, Elena,” replies Toby, speaking over some background noise announcing flights.
 “Of course.
 I remember you.
 We met at the picnic last year when I was in town visiting Brent.
 The hospital called me last night.
-I’m waiting for a connecting flight at O’Hare right now.”
+I’m waiting for a connecting flight at O’Hare.”

 “If it’s all right, I’d like your permission to visit Brent at the hospital.
 It’s family-only right now, but if you call they might let me in.”